EveryMan is an organisation focused on men's issues.

 Violence Prevention Services Manager

-Simon commenced with EveryMan in 2009 and for the past 5 years been the Intimate Partner Violence Prevention Coordinator and Senior Practitioner.
+Simon commenced with EveryMan in 2009 and for the past 5 years been Violence Prevention Services Coordinator and Senior Practitioner.
 Among other programs he oversees the Working With the Man Program and the Preventing Violence Managing Anger Program group program.
 Simon has a degree in Social Science, a Graduate Diploma in Community Counselling, a Certificate 4 in Assessment and Training and is PACFA certified as a Clinical registrant.
 Prior to working with EveryMan, Simon worked for TAFE NSW as an Outreach Teacher.
 Consequently, he operated very closely with Juvenile Justice and NSW Corrective Services in delivering programs to incarcerated individuals.
 He also worked extensively with post-release clients.

 Simon is extremely passionate about intimate partners being afforded the help they need to address their aggressive behaviour.
 He believes that rehabilitation is the best way to stop violence and keep partners and families safe.